Mammoth Lakes, California: Government

-In the United States House of Representatives, Mammoth Lakes is in California's 3rd congressional district, represented by Republican Kevin Kiley.
+In the United States House of Representatives, Mammoth Lakes is in California's 3rd congressional district, represented by Independent Kevin Kiley.

 Education

-The Mammoth Unified School District includes the following schools: Mammoth Elementary School, Mammoth Middle School, Mammoth High School, Sierra High School, and Mammoth High School ILC.
+The Mammoth Unified School District, which covers the entire town, includes the following schools: Mammoth Elementary School, Mammoth Middle School, Mammoth High School, Sierra High School, and Mammoth High School ILC.

 The Mono County Office of Education offers an alternative high school, the Jan Work Community School, where highly motivated students are allowed to earn credits more quickly than may be earned in a traditional semester.

 The Mammoth Lakes Campus of Cerro Coso Community College is also known as the Eastern Sierra College Center.
 It was established in 1998 and is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

 The Mammoth Lakes Library opened in December 2007.

 Transportation

 Mammoth Lakes receives scheduled passenger airline service seasonally via the Eastern Sierra Regional Airport in Bishop with nonstop regional jet service operated to Los Angeles (LAX), San Francisco (SFO) and Denver (DEN) on United Express operated by SkyWest Airlines.
 It also has Mammoth Yosemite Airport, which primarily serves general aviation but also has limited scheduled service.

 Local and intercity bus service is provided by Eastern Sierra Transit Authority.
 Yosemite Area Regional Transportation System provides summer bus connections to Yosemite.